yusefkarim/tiva-projects/LINUX_README.txt

-#This is a guide to get cmake and opencd working with the TM4C123
+#This is a WIP guide to get cmake and lm4flash working for the TM4C123

 ## STEP ONE ##

+#Get make and cmake if you don't already have
+pacman -S make cmake
 #Get arm gcc toolchain from package manager
 pacman -S arm-none-eabi-gcc arm-none-eabi-newlib